 For us here, we always use the spring on all swings and slings.
 Since most springs have a weight limit of 200 pound, you can upgrade them to a heavy-duty drawbar safety spring which has a weight rating of 300 pounds.

 Once we have talked about the weight limits of the parts of a swing and the installation points, we next need to consider comfort.
 The comfort of a sex swing is all about weight displacement or pounds per square inch.
 Weight displacement is not a matter of physical strength of the swing, but who is physically strong enough to endure the pain of sitting in some swings.

-Ironically, the swings that claim to have a very high weight rating such as 800 pounds are produced using a 1 1/2 webbing.
-Now let's say that this swing could support 800 pounds.
-The person sitting on the swing is maybe 30 inches wide.
+Ironically, the swings that claim to have a very high weight rating such as 800 pound are produced using a 1 1/2 inch webbing.
+Now let’s say that this swing could support 800 pounds The person sitting on the swing is maybe 30 inches wide.
 The webbing is only 1 1/2 inches with a very weak foam padding.
-That means 800 pounds on 45 square inches (30 X 1.5) of strap.
-Or 17.77 pounds per square inch.
-That is about the pressure of setting a men's bowling ball on your finger.
+That means 800 pounds on 45 in² (30x1.5) of strap.
+Or 17.77 lb/in².
+That is about the pressure of setting a men’s bowling ball on your finger.

-Compare that with another swing that has a 180-pound person on a swing rated only for 300 pounds but built with 4-inch webbing.
-This person is smaller, so they only sit on 20 inches of the swing.
-But at 4 inches wide that is 80 square inches (20 X 4) of weight dispersion.
-So this person has a pressure of only 2.25 pounds per square inch.
+Compare that with another swing that has a 180 lbs person on a swing rated only for 300 pound but built with 4-inch webbing.
+This person is smaller, so they only sit on 20 inches inches of the swing.
+But at 4 inches wide that is 80 in² (20x4) of weight dispersion.
+So this person has a pressure of only 2.25 lb/in².
 This pressure would be more like the bowling ball being held in with all your palm and fingers.